vetchium/spec/vetchium.md

 #### F. User Blocking and Unblocking
 - **Blocking a User**: A Hub User can block another Hub User at any time.
 The blocked user is not notified.
     - **Immediate Effects**:
-        - If the blocker and the blocked user were following each other, both follow connections are immediately and permanently severed.
+        - If the blocker and the blocked user were following each other, both follow connections are immediately severed and are not automatically restored upon unblocking.
-        - If they were colleagues, the colleague connection is permanently removed.
+        - If they were colleagues, the colleague connection is removed and is not automatically restored upon unblocking.
     - **Interaction Restrictions**:
         - Neither user can follow the other again.
         - Neither user can send a colleague request to the other.